What is a Bad Credit Score for Business Loans?

 Business Credit Scores

-Business credit scores work a little differently than personal credit scores.
+Business credit scores operate slightly differently from personal credit scores.
 The three major business credit bureaus are Experian Business, Equifax Business, and Dun & Bradstreet (D&B).

 Some credit bureaus use a different scale to measure a business’s credit.
 For example, Equifax’s Small Business Credit Risk Score for Financial Service uses a score range of 101-992.

-Small businesses are also subject to the FICO® Small Business Scoring Service™ (SBSS), used mainly in SBA loans.
-The SBSS aggregates the personal credit scores of up to five business owners (each at least 20%), the business credit score of the company, and financial data provided on forms 1919 and 1920.
-SBSS scores range from 0-300, and most businesses need a score of 155 to qualify.
+Small businesses are also subject to the FICO® Small Business Scoring Service™ (SBSS), primarily used in SBA loans.
+The SBSS aggregates the personal credit scores of up to five business owners (each with a minimum of 20%), the business credit score of the company, and financial data provided on Forms 1919 and 1920.
+SBSS scores range from 0 to 300, and most businesses require a score of 155 to qualify.

 See our essential guide on how to establish and grow business credit.